-Mrs Scales is visiting most members of the new year group in their primary schools.
-For those who were unable to attend the Parent Evening on 22nd May, your son/daughter will be bringing home a ‘student record form’ for you to complete and return to their primary school.
-If you have not received one then you can find the link below and print off the relevant document to complete.
+Mrs Bradley is visiting most members of the new year group in their primary schools.
 Other useful information to help smooth the transition between primary and secondary school can be accessed by clicking on the links below.

 Travelling to School

 There are many ways in which our students travel to and from Eskdale School.